adamsilver/adamsilver.io-jekyll/_drafts/2033-01-01-the-disadvantages-of-customising-form-controls.md

 Your users aren't noticing pixel differences, and they aren't noticing that form controls are slightly different on their iPhone (for example) compared to their favourite desktop browser.

 Even *if* they did notice, they *really* don't care.
 It's not going to stop them using your site, consuming content and purchasing items etc &mdash; where is there are many reasons worth putting effort into that will!

+## 5. Maintainance

+Not to mention Javascript in itself can be problematic and is another point of potential failure.

 ## Conclusion